-where $\hat{c}_{j}^{\dag}$ is the fermionic creation operator at site $j$ and $\hat{n}_{j}=\hat{c}_{j}^{\dag}\hat{c}_{j}$ is the associated particle-number operator, $J$ is the nearest-neighbor hopping strengths, $V$ is the nearest-neighbor interaction strength.
+where $\hat{c}_{j}^{\dag}$ is the fermionic creation operator at site $j$, $\hat{n}_{j}=\hat{c}_{j}^{\dag}\hat{c}_{j}$ is the associated particle-number operator, $J$ is the nearest-neighbor hopping strength, and $V$ is the nearest-neighbor interaction strength.
 One can tune the parameter $g$ to control the non-Hermiticity of the system.
-To realize a non-Hermitian setup, one can continuously monitor quantum many-body systems and justify the non-Hermitian dynamics for individual quantum trajectories with no quantum jumps \cite{T. E. Lee2014,J. Dalibard1992,M. Nakagawa2020,S Y. Ashida2020}.
-We emphasize that studying the non-Hermitian treatment for a many-body Stark model is non-trivial, quite different from the Hermitian case and the master-equation approach \cite{E. Levi2016}.
-To study the non-Hermitian Stark MBL transition, we consider the on-site potential energy can be written as \cite{G. H. Wannier1962,G. H. Wannier1960,H. Fukuyama1973}
+To realize a non-Hermitian setup, one can continuously monitor quantum many-body systems and justify the non-Hermitian dynamics for individual quantum trajectories with no quantum jumps \cite{T. E. Lee2014,J. Dalibard1992,M. Nakagawa2020,Y. Ashida2020}.
+We emphasize that studying the non-Hermitian treatment for a many-body Stark model is nontrivial, quite different from the Hermitian case and the master-equation approach \cite{E. Levi2016}.
+To study the non-Hermitian Stark MBL transition, we consider the on-site potential energy, which can be written as \cite{G. H. Wannier1962,G. H. Wannier1960,H. Fukuyama1973}

-where the linear tilt strength is $\gamma$, $\alpha$ represents the strength of the curvature, and $L$ is the system size.
+where $\gamma$ is the linear tilt strength, $\alpha$ represents the strength of the curvature, and $L$ is the system size.
 We introduce a small value of $\alpha$ to weakly break translation invariance, so the curvature's effect is to lift the degeneracies and stabilize the localization.
 The factor of $1/(L-1)^2$ in Eq. (\ref{eq2}) is required to prevent the curvature from dominating the linear part in the thermodynamic limit.
-For a non-interacting Hermitian case with $V=0$ and $g=0$, the single-particle wave functions display a Wannier-Stark localization \cite{G. H. Wannier1962,G. H. Wannier1960,H. Fukuyama1973}.
-In interaction, the Hermitian version occurs a Stark MBL, which has been observed in Refs. \cite{M. Schulz2019,Y.-Y. Wang2021,S. R. Taylor2020, W. Morong2021}.
-The MBL of the Stark model with the weak disorder has been discussed in Refs. \cite{L.Zhang2021,E. van Nieuwenburg2019}.
-However, the non-Hermitian case is less considered.
+For a noninteracting Hermitian case with $V=0$ and $g=0$, the single-particle wave functions display Wannier-Stark localization \cite{G. H. Wannier1962,G. H. Wannier1960,H. Fukuyama1973}.
+With interaction, the Hermitian case has Stark MBL, which was observed in Refs. \cite{M. Schulz2019,Y.-Y. Wang2021,S. R. Taylor2020, W. Morong2021}.
+The MBL of the Stark model with weak disorder was discussed in Refs. \cite{L.Zhang2021,E. van Nieuwenburg2019}.
+However, the non-Hermitian case has been discussed less.